UOA-CS732-SE750/cs732-examples/example-16-localstorage-02/README.md

-# CS732 examples - Lecture 02 - Example 16 - Local storage example two - With React
+# CS732 examples - Local storage example two - With React
 This project contains two examples showing how we can integrate the use of local storage (`localStorage`) into our React apps.

 ## useLocalStorage() hook